AbhiramVelampudi/CopilotAgents/README.md

 Great work.
 Now handle the remaining files outside migration scope — runner.py, ban_stats.py, analytics.py and any others still importing db_connection.
 Same process, replace all Oracle code with SQLAlchemy.
 Then we'll do a final verification that zero Oracle imports remain in the entire codebase.

+We were in the middle of migrating the remaining Oracle files to SQLAlchemy.
+The following files are still pending:

+- activity_tracker.py (was mid-migration, lines 150-360 not yet read)
+- infra_activity.py
+- dbagent_sync.py
+- sync_adba_data.py
+- query.py

+activities_stats.py is already done.
+Please read the greenfield-pg-schema.md memory file first to get context on our schema, then continue the migration from activity_tracker.py.
+Same rules — replace all Oracle/cx_Oracle/db_connection code with SQLAlchemy repository pattern, pause after each file.